zzir/micro-examples/service/README.md

 - main.go - is the main definition of the service, handler and client
 - proto - contains the protobuf definition of the API
-- wrapper - demonstrates the use of Client and Server Wrappers

 ## Prereqs